Cognitive Behavioral Therapy for Anxiety: A Practical, Science-Backed Guide

 Tips for Applying CBT Techniques in Daily Life

-Making CBT a part of your everyday life doesn't have to be time-consuming or difficult.
-Here are some actionable tips to help you use CBT strategies on a daily basis:
+Making CBT a part of your everyday life doesn't have to be time-consuming.
+A few principles to keep in mind:

-- Start Small and Be Consistent: Begin with one or two techniques that feel most approachable, and practice them regularly.
-For example, you might start by doing a brief thought-challenging exercise each morning or a breathing exercise each night.
-Consistency is more important than length – even 5 or 10 minutes a day of practice can make a difference if you stick with it.
+- Start small and be consistent.
+Begin with one or two techniques that feel most approachable, and practice them regularly.
+Consistency matters more than duration — even 5–10 minutes a day can make a real difference if you stick with it.

-- Schedule "Worry Time" or CBT Practice: Treat your mental health practice like an appointment.
-Set aside dedicated time a few days a week to do CBT homework, such as updating your thought record or working on a step from your exposure ladder.
-Knowing you have a scheduled time to address your worries can also prevent you from ruminating throughout the day – you can remind yourself, "I'll deal with this during my 7 pm worry time."
+- Schedule your practice.
+Treat CBT practice like an appointment.
+Set aside dedicated time a few days a week for things like updating a thought record or working on an exposure step.
+This also prevents rumination throughout the day — you can remind yourself, "I'll deal with this at 7 p.m."

 Final Thoughts